avantika1036/Artificial-Intelligence-Lab/Lab 2/eightPuzzleBestFirstSearch.md

-# 8-Puzzle Solver Using Greedy Best-First Search
+# 8-Puzzle Solver using Greedy Best-First Search

 ## Problem Statement
-Implement a solver for the classic 8-puzzle game using Greedy Best-First Search algorithm with the Manhattan distance heuristic.
-The program finds a sequence of moves from a given start state to the goal state.
+The program solves the 8-puzzle problem using the **Greedy Best-First Search (GBFS)** algorithm with the **misplaced tiles heuristic**.
+It starts from an initial puzzle configuration and tries to reach the goal configuration by prioritizing states with fewer misplaced tiles.

 ---

 ## Approach
+1. **Representation**:
-- Represent the puzzle as a 3x3 grid with `0` indicating the empty slot.
+   - Puzzle is stored as a 3×3 matrix with `0` representing the empty space.
-- Use Greedy Best-First Search where states are prioritized based on the Manhattan distance heuristic.
-- Manhattan distance calculates how far each tile is from its goal position.
-- Keep track of visited states to avoid cycles.
-- Generate neighboring states by sliding the empty slot up/down/left/right.
-- Continue until the goal state is reached or no solution exists.

----
-## Implementation Details
-- `print_board`: Prints the current board state.
-- `isGoal`: Checks if the current state matches the goal.
-- `findEmptyBox`: Finds coordinates of the empty slot (`0`).
-- `manhattan`: Calculates the heuristic by summing Manhattan distances for all tiles.
-- `boardToString`: Converts the board to a string for efficient visited state tracking.
+2. **Heuristic Function**:
+   - Counts the number of tiles that are not in their goal position (`misplaced tiles`).
+3. **Greedy Best-First Search**:
-- `greedyBestFirst`: Core algorithm that uses a priority queue ordered by heuristic value.
+   - Maintains a priority queue sorted by heuristic value.
-- Main function initializes puzzle and goal states and starts the search.
+   - Expands the state with the smallest heuristic score.
+4. **State Expansion**:
+   - Moves the empty space up, down, left, or right to generate new states.
+5. **Cycle Prevention**:
+   - Uses a `visited` set to avoid revisiting the same state.

 ---
 ## Code (C++)

 ```cpp